 Not everyone is required to submit a tax return.
 If you were not required to submit a 2016 federal tax return, you will need to submit the 2018-2019 Verification of 2016 Income for Nontax Filers form available in the Forms section of the Financial Aid Website.

 Important: Parents of dependent parents or independent student and spouse, who are non-filing, must submit an IRS Verification of NonfilingLetter, IRS form 13873.This document must be dated over October 17, 2017.

 Dependent students who did not file, only required to complete the LMU Non-filing statement.

 Submitting Tax Data when you have Unusual Circumstances (Extension, Amended Return, Identity Theft, Filed Non-IRS Tax Return)

 Individuals Granted a Filing Extension by the IRS

-- A copy of the IRS's approval of an extension beyond the 2015 automatic six-month extension (which ended on October 17, 2016); and
+- A copy of the IRS’s approval of an extension beyond the automatic six-month extension for tax year 2016;

 Individuals Who File an Amended IRS Income Tax Return